Health and Ethics in the Age of Globalization

 - Weekend cultural excursions - Students will explore Israel's most popular sites such as Jerusalem, Masada and Tel Aviv

-The program will be taught in the English language by world known Professors and lecturers - Prof. Nadav Davidovitch, Prof. Dani Filc, Dr. Inon Schenker and Dr. Nora Gottlieb.
+The program will be taught in the English language by renowned professors and lecturers - Prof. Nadav Davidovitch, Prof. Dani Filc, Dr. Inon Schenker and Dr. Nora Gottlieb.

 Departure Date: late July - early August